Pediatric Preventive Dentistry – Coppell, TX

 Lifelong Dental Health Starts Now

 Although our team is more than capable of dealing with cavities, oral infections, and dental injuries, we believe that prevention is the most effective way to keep your little one’s smile strong.
 By stopping dental problems before they start, we can avoid unnecessary dental pain and costly repairs, and your child can learn habits that can preserve their smile for life!
 Is it time to make their smile a priority?
 Contact our team today, and we’ll schedule an appointment with our fun, friendly children's dentists for pediatric preventive dentistry in Coppell, TX.

-Why Choose Melissa Rozas, DDS & Associates for Preventive Dentistry?
+Why Choose Melissa Rozas, DDS & Associates for Pediatric Preventive Dentistry?

 - Board Certified with Years of Experience